 In Holistic Nutrition, we tend to rely on traditional wisdom over newfangled technology for cold or flu prevention.
 One big, key way we can keep healthy each winter is to make sure we are eating nourishing foods and drinking enough water, in the form of clean filtered drinking water, hot teas or soups.

 Traditional Chinese Medicine suggestions for keeping balance during the winter time:

 1. Keep back energy loose and flowing through stretching exercises AND freely expressing your feelings.
-It's easier to get a "knotty back" in the winter time when we aren't doing as much outside activity, stretching is a great idea, you could join a local yoga class or just stretch at home while watching Netflix.)
+It's easier to get a "knotty back" in the winter time when we aren't doing as much outside activity, stretching is a great idea, you could join a local yoga class or just stretch at home while watching Netflix.

 2. Increase your water intake (Feeling uninspired by plain water in this weather?
 Make it herbal tea!)